 Not surprisingly, a bout of night sweats probably won’t put you in the mood for sex.
 To avoid night sweats, try these tips:

 - Turn down the temperature, open a window, or turn on a fan in your room before going to sleep.

 - Consider investing in cooling bed sheets made with breathable, moisture-wicked fabrics.

 - Trying wicking sleepwear or cooling pajamas created to combat night sweats.
 Or, better yet, try sleeping in the nude.

 - Make deep-breathing exercises part of your bedtime routine.

 - See your doctor if your night sweats are severely impacting your sex life.

 Self-care is important for banishing both anxiety and hot flashes.
 Eating a balanced diet, making time for exercise, and getting enough sleep is essential for easing anxiety.
-These things will not only help decrease any anxiety related to your hot flashes, but they will also help you put your best self forward for your partner.

-There’s no way around it: hot flashes can be debilitating, taking a toll on many aspects of your life – including your sex life.
+There’s no way around it: hot flashes can be debilitating, taking a toll on many aspects of your life -— including your sex life.
 Sticking to a healthy lifestyle and seeing your doctor regularly can make a big difference in the severity of your hot flashes.
-And don’t forget: they won’t last forever.
+And don’t forget: They won’t last forever.

 To learn more, read 7 Biggest Myths About Hot Flashes.